 In the data analysis, as open-ended questions were examined, the answers to the questions were used to look within the individual's responses and across to other participant's responses in cross-reference to the content of each participants' response throughout the data sets.
 Grouped categories of the information into various segments helped to discover ways that the content was alike and different.
 Critical in the use of this method to evaluate the data, many data sets were produced.
 The scope of each category was then categorized, grouped and named which yielded emerging patterns.

 The sequence of behavior events is what ultimately led to each of them dropping out of high school and ultimately feeling like there was no point in continuing on.

 Hobbs, Sherrell Linnette, "The Social Perceptions And Attitudes Held By African American Males Who Participated In A Self-Contained Special Education Middle School Program For Three Years And Dropped Out Of High School After The Ninth Grade" (2010).
 Wayne State University Dissertations.
-Paper 169.
+169.